Feistel Ciphers

 - big blocks defeat statistical analysis;

-- the plaintext-ciphertext mapping is non-linear and hopefully uniformly random;
+- plaintext-ciphertext mapping is non-linear and hopefully uniformly random;

 Unfortunately the key size is impractical.